javatechy/dokr/README.md

 dokr.my_script.commands()
 ```

-sismilary you can create a subpackage
+similarly you can create a subpackage

 7. repeat step 1,2,3 inside `package_name`.